 How do you improve your listening?
 First, you evaluate your current abilities (Listening Test).
 Once you find where your challenges lie, then you can start working on becoming an active listener and improving the areas where you are less.
 Every meeting, every conversation, and every telephone call is an opportunity to be an active, engaged listener.
 Sometimes, you can understand what is being said, but you may not be able to ascertain the reasons or motivations behind the words.

 You can tell when you are talking to someone if they are listening to you or not.
 How does it make you feel when you are doing your best to communicate something and the other person is not really paying attention or is not understanding what you are trying to get across?
 It probably makes you feel less than important.
 Good listening is a matter of respect and highly effective leaders know how to respect their

-Natalie Manor, CEO, is a recognized leader in the field of executive development and specializes in working with emerging and senior executive clients from around the world to achieve peak performance and sustainable results.
-Natalie Manor and her organization NMA, Natalie Manor & Associates has successfully served a global client base since 1986 as recognized leaders in the field of executive development an expertise that consistently helps senior leaders maximize their potential and increase their productivity.
+Natalie R. Manor, CEO, is a recognized leader in the field of executive development and specializes in working with emerging business leaders and senior executive clients from around the world to achieve leadership, communication and behavioral performance excellence.
+Manor and her organization NMA, Natalie Manor & Associates has successfully served a global client base since 1986 as recognized leaders in the field of performance development an expertise that consistently helps leaders maximize their potential and increase their productivity.

-Copyright © Natalie Manor.
+Copyright © by Natalie Manor.
 All Rights Reserved.

 This article may be copied and used in your own newsletter or on your website as long as you include the following information: “Written by Natalie R. Manor, CEO, author, business consultant, speaker and executive coach.
-NMA, Natalie Manor & Associates is your ultimate resource for leadership and communication development for managers and executives to maximize your potential and increase your productivity.
+NMA, Natalie Manor & Associates is your ultimate resource for leadership, communication and behavioral performance development for managers, leaders and executives to maximize your potential and increase your productivity. www.NatalieManor.com